 Since November 2017 (when we last reported), another 48 adults and families with children have moved into another 23 households across the City, bringing the total number of primary adults in the programme to 184.
 The location source reports on where people engaged with a Housing First programme - not the location of their subsequent home.
 Of the 184 people housed (primary adults) since the programme began, 27 were from the city centre, 15 from Auckland Central, 92 from West Auckland, 44 from South Auckland and 6 from North Auckland.

 Gender (all adults)

 There are currently 106 males, 70 females and 6 gender diverse people in the programme.
 In many of the 60 families we work with, females are the predominant primary carer.

 Two-thirds of people in the Housing First programme are individuals, without dependent children (this is not to say they do not have children, but their children do not live with them).
 Families with dependent children make up the other one-third of those in the programme.
 In these 60 families there are 152 children who have been supported into safe, secure, permanent housing.

 The number of Māori in the programme has increased slightly since our last report to 64% (119 people).
 This is in line with statistics which show that Māori are overrepresented among people experiencing homelessness.
 People of Pasifika descent have also increased from 13% in July 2017 to 19% in January 2018.

 12% Housing NZ

-It's no suprise to our collective that more than 80% of the homes we have sourced for people are from the private rental market.
+It's no suprise to our collective that 86% of the 161 homes we have sourced for people are from the private rental market.
 Private landlords are an incredibly important partner in the fight to end homelessness.
 Housing New Zealand is our largest residential and social landlord, and an equally important partner for the provision of safe, secure sustainable housing.
 To date, they have provided 19 homes for the people in the Housing First programme.
 Four homes have been sourced through Community Housing providers.